 If you can coincide your trip, visit Wollombi on a Monday public holiday long weekend and experience the bustling markets of the town.
 Although, since COVID-19 restrictions, and without the main markets or festival events, it has become one of the busier and more popular small towns to visit, especially on weekends.

 As the gateway to the Hunter Valley explore the wine tasting rooms at Noyce Brothers Wine and just out of town Wollombi Wines (3-minute drive).
 Some of the 19th-century historic buildings in the town include St Michael’s Church, St John’s church, Wollombi Endeavor Musem, The Forge, The Old Barn and Wollombi General Store.

 Better still, to not miss any of the old sites and learn about them (or even buy that unique gift), download the Wollombi Historic Walk map and take a lovely stroll.
-At the end of the walk, indulge in a lovely meal or treats in town, such as gelato from the Wollombi General Store, or beer from Wollombi Tavern – for a quintessential Aussie pub experience, or a cafe lunch at Myrtle and Stone, or end the day having dinner in style at the Panino Restaurant.
+At the end of the walk, indulge in a lovely meal or treats in town, such as gelato from the Wollombi General Store (cafe next door), or beer from Wollombi Tavern – for a quintessential Aussie pub experience, or a cafe lunch at Myrtle and Stone, or end the day having dinner in style at the Panino Restaurant.
 All eateries here are worth investigating.